-Now in its fourth year, the national campaign coordinated by the Society of Antiquaries of Scotland’s Dig It! project will assemble updates and fieldwork events for the public through social media and an online hub from 21 June to 22 September.
+Now in its fourth year, the national campaign coordinated by the Society of Antiquaries of Scotland’s Dig It! project will assemble updates and fieldwork events for the public through social media and an online hub that runs to 22 September.

 Following two years of pandemic disruption, many fieldwork organisers are finally able to fully open their sites while once again welcoming members of the public with free tours, open days and volunteering opportunities with no experience required.

 In Orkney, visitors are welcome to watch archaeology in action at two University of the Highlands and Islands Archaeology Institute excavations over the summer, including the Ness of Brodgar.
 The entire site will reopen at the 5,000-year-old Neolithic settlement with a full-sized excavation team for the first time since 2019.
 Experts will also return to Skaill Farmstead on Rousay where a large Norse hall, probably dating to the 10th to 12th centuries AD, was discovered beneath more recent structures in 2019.

 Dumfries & Galloway activities

 In June, the public were invited to test pit around 4,000-year-old rock art in Dumfries & Galloway with Can You Dig It and the Kirkcudbright Rock Art Team, searching for artefacts or structures that might reveal more about these enigmatic markings.

 During Scotland Digs 2022,volunteers are invited to excavate around some of Kirkcudbright’s 80 rock art sites, whichdate back over 4,500 years to the Neolithic period (Courtesy of Can You Dig It, Galloway Glens)